 John Thomas Newton: a Respected Navy Officer and Hero of the War of 1812

-John Thomas Newton, born on May 20, 1794, and passing away on July 28, 1858, finds his final resting place in Alexandria’s Presbyterian Cemetery.
-A distinguished figure in the early history of the United States Navy, Newton’s legacy is etched in his remarkable 48-year service to the nation, commencing in 1809.
+John Thomas Newton, a United States Navy officer and War of 1812 veteran, was born on May 20, 1794, and died on July 28, 1857.
+He is buried in Alexandria’s Presbyterian Cemetery.
+A distinguished figure in the early history of the U.S. Navy, Newton devoted 48 years to naval service, beginning his career in 1809.

-Notably, he held the esteemed rank of Lieutenant aboard the USS Hornet, a ship that played a pivotal role in the War of 1812 by successfully sinking the HMS Peacock off the South American coast.
-As a testament to his courage and valor, the US Congress bestowed upon him a Silver Medal, while the ship’s commander, Captain James Lawrence, received a Gold Medal for his contributions.
+Notably, he held the rank of Lieutenant aboard the USS Hornet victory over HMS Peacock, a ship that played a pivotal role in the War of 1812 by successfully sinking the British sloop HMS Peacock off the South American coast.
+As a testament to his courage and valor, the United States Congress bestowed upon him a Silver Medal, while the ship’s commander, Captain James Lawrence, received a Gold Medal for his contributions.
+These distinctions are documented in contemporary naval records and the proceedings of the United States Congress following the engagement.

 In recognition of his exceptional heroism during the War of 1812, the citizens of Alexandria also honored John Thomas Newton with a symbolic gift – a sword, symbolizing his dedication and service to his country.